Who is the Family Advocate?

 CONTESTED DIVORCE: What is the role of the Family Advocate?

-In cases where there are disputes about care (previously referred to as “custody”) and contact (previously referred to as “access”) of children, the Family Advocate helps the parties (parents) to reach a suitable agreement.
+In cases where there are disputes about care (previously referred to as “custody”) and contact (previously referred to as “access”) of minor children, the Family Advocate helps the parties (parents) to reach a suitable agreement.

 Are the recommendations enforceable?